 Promenade along the seafront with its fine Edwardian architecture, colourful beach huts and four miles of lovely beaches - don’t forget your bucket and spade!
 Overlooking the waters are the newly restored Seafront Gardens, with their colourful and unusual planting, historical features and structures stretching for a kilometre.

-For family fun, try your luck on the slot machines at Family Amusements, head to the thrilling children’s rides at Manning's and Ocean Boulevard, make a splash at the Leisure Centre or challenge your friends to a round of Adventure Golf.
+For family fun, try your luck on the slot machines at Felixstowe Pier, head to the thrilling children’s rides at Manning's and Ocean Boulevard, make a splash at the Leisure Centre or challenge your friends to a round of Adventure Golf.
 Martello Park offers fun play areas and kiosks.
 You can’t visit the seafront without trying our delicious fish and chips or an ice-cream made using the milk from Felixstowe’s very own dairy herd.
 In the evening, relax and enjoy shows and entertainment at The Spa Pavilion.

 Just up the hill is the bustling town centre, home to a great selection of big name stores, plus speciality boutiques, crafts, gifts and independent shops - pick up something special as a souvenir of your day by the sea, then relax with a classic cream tea on the cliff-tops.